 The Directorate of Fire & Emergency Services, Nagaland is under the administrative control of Home Department, Nagaland.
 The Directorate is headed by Inspector General.

 The technical survey for requirement of Fire Station for the whole State of Nagaland was carried out in the year 2012 by Ministry of Home Affairs, Government of India.
-According to this survey, the State of Nagaland should have minimal of 48 Stations as per the topographical, demographic aspects, population and administrative setup and in pursuance to this survey 6 (six) more Fire Stations were added in districts and sub-division within 7 years (2011-2018).
-The newly added Fire Stations are – (1) Kohima North Fire Station.
-(2) Kiphire Fire Station (District headquarter).
-(3) Longleng Fire Station (District Headquarter).
-(4) Peren Fire Station (District Headquarter).
-(5) Chumukedima (Sub-Division) and (6) Tuli Fire Station (Sub-Division).
-Therefore, the total number of Fire Station in the State at present is 14 (fourteen).
-2 (two) more new Fire Stations – Jalukie and Dimapur (MDSC) will be inaugurated shortly.
-Construction of another 5 (five) new Fire Stations – Khuzama (Nagaland-Manipur border), Pfutsero (Phek District), Mokokchung (north), Tuensang and Chiephobozou are under progress.
-At present the Department have a sanction strength of 710 staff.
+According to this survey, the State of Nagaland should have minimal of 48 Stations as per the topographical, demographic aspects, population and administrative setup and in pursuance to this survey 10 (Ten) more Fire Stations and 1 Central Garage-Cum-Workshop, Kohima were added in Districts and Sub-division within 10 years (2011-2021).
+The newly added Fire Stations are –

 However, the Department still felt short of 27 Fire Stations.
 The Department has been striving its best to add more Fire Stations at strategic/designated places to save life and properties.
-The Department is also on the process of setting up Regional Emergency Management Training Institute (REMTI) at Chiechama under Kohima District.
+The Department is also on the process of setting up Training Centre at Chiechama under Kohima District.
 For this 58.43 acres of land has been already acquired with a vision to set up fire fighting and disaster management Training for the whole North Eastern Region as well as the Country.
-The State Government have already sent the proposal for setting up REMTI to Government of India and it is under active consideration.